tapeshchavle/vacademy_platform/CACHING_IMPLEMENTATION.md

 - `config/CacheConfiguration.java` - **Modified** (added userDetails cache to existing config)
 - `core/config/UserDetailsServiceImpl.java` - Added @Cacheable

+**Note**: Both `notification_service` and `admin_core_service` already had existing cache configurations.
+Instead of creating new files, the `userDetails` cache was added to their existing cache managers.
+Additionally, `notification_service` was upgraded from `ConcurrentMapCacheManager` (no TTL) to Caffeine-based caching with proper TTL support.
 ## Important Notes

 1. **Consistency**: User details are cached for 5 minutes.
 If user details are updated in the auth service, changes may take up to 5 minutes to propagate to client services.